How to prepare for a phone or Skype interview

-Phone interviews are a staple first-round option when there's a high number of applicants for a job.
-Here's how to stand out from the rest!
+Interviews over the phone and via Skype are a staple first-round option when there's a high number of applicants for a job.
+Here's how to stand out from the crowd!

-If you're lucky enough to get called up for a phone interview, well done!
+If you're lucky enough to get one booked in, congrats!
 Here are a few tips to make sure you give yourself the best possible chance of getting through to the next round.

 The worst thing you can do before an interview is let your mind run off in tangents imagining every disastrous scenario possible.

-Make sure you do all your prep in advance so that the day of the interview you aren't making yourself sick with worry thinking about it and can relax.
+Make sure you do all your prep in advance so that come the day of the interview, you aren't making yourself sick with worry and can relax.

-A major bonus with phone interviews is that you have no obligation to dress up in your Sunday best to make a good visual first impression – unlike with a Skype interview or when you're invited to a face-to-face interview.
+A major bonus with phone interviews is that unlike a Skype or face-to-face interview, you have no obligation to dress up in your Sunday best to make a good first impression.

 If you need to wear your fleecy sheep pyjamas in order to make it through the call, then so be it – but do bear in mind that dressing the part in something smart can actually help you get into the interview mode.